seththoenen/seththoenen.github.io/Inspec/05-reg-key.md

 permalink: /inspec/reg-keys
 ---

 As a Windows systems administrator, you've probably been in the registry more times than you can count.
-Luckily for us, there's a built in <a href="http://inspec.io/docs/reference/resources/registry_key/">registry key resource</a>.
-Before you continue with this tutorial, familiarize yourself with the `registry_key` resource.
+Luckily for us, there's a built in <a href="http://inspec.io/docs/reference/resources/registry_key/" target="_blank">registry key resource</a>.

 Regisry keys are relitavely easy to audit with InSpec.
 Let's start with auditing the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4D36E972-E325-11CE-BFC1-08002bE10318}` key.
 This is where network interface card (NIC) settings are stored in the registry.
 This resgistry key should always exist and you can audit for existence like this: